saschadiercks/personalBoilerplate/README.md

 # personalboilerplate
 Minimal Boilerplate for personal use to jumpstart local Webdevelopment.
-Just run "vagrant up" and get started!
+Just run "vagrant up" and start coding!

 ## Specs
 - vagrant